 1. Overall insufficient packing preparation planning

 It’s important to stop and ask yourself a few questions before you go in.
 How much of the feeding and unloading process will use conveyors?
 Do you know whether your product will be used in any subsequent processes?
 Next, it will be necessary to define the function of the new packaging system throughout the process and the roles of all parties.
-In addition, it is important to plan the installation and coordinate it with other professions to eliminate any potential issues.
+In addition, it is important to plan the installation and coordinate it with other professionals to eliminate any potential issues.

 2. Forgetting about the need of integrating devices

 For a price, manufacturers of packing machines may also offer to handle this integration.
-In such scenario, it’s important to collect references and ask plenty of questions.
+In such a scenario, it’s important to collect references and ask plenty of questions.